-Figure 3.
-Comparison of yields and hired labor hours in the three farms.
-The hired labor hours for the organic farm is estimated based on the survey data (Higby et al. 2007).
+Note: The hired labor hours for the organic farm is estimated based on the survey data Source: Higby et al. (2007)

-Figure 4.
-Comparison of yields, pesticide and chemical fertilizer costs of the three farms.
-Lime sulfur solution is the only chemical pesticide used in the organic farm.
-Among all chemical pesticides, lime sulfur solution is the least toxic and therefore allowed to be used in organic farms (OMRI 2011).
+Notes: Lime sulfur solution is the only chemical pesticide used in the organic farm.
+Among all chemical pesticides, lime sulfur solution is the least toxic and therefore allowed to be used in orgamic farms

+Source: OMRI (2011)